mdesantis1984/AgenteIALocal/src/README.en.md

 ⚠️ **LLM backend**
 - There is composition with an alternative:
-  - Default: `MockCopilotExecutor` via `AgentComposition.MockAgentService`.
+  - Default: `MockAgentExecutor` via `AgentComposition.MockAgentService`.
   - Real backend (LM Studio only in the current VSIX composition): `AgentComposition.TryComposeRealBackend()` creates `LmStudioClient` + `Application.AgentService` and exposes a synchronous adapter.
 - JAN in Infrastructure is implemented as a simulation: `AgenteIALocal.Infrastructure/Agents/JanServerClient.cs` returns a simulated response.